Democratic Party Files Suit Alleging Russia, the Trump Campaign, and WikiLeaks Conspired To Disrupt the 2016 Election - Slashdot

 EVERYBODY rigs primaries: https://www.youtube.com/watch?... [youtube.com]

 Well, this will make the Trump trolls squeal.
-(Score:1)
+(Score:2, Interesting)

 They couldn't stand the whisper campaign that Trump himself practiced for say, Obama's Birth Certificate, or Hillary Clinton's alleged crimes, they couldn't handle the investigation by Mueller despite calling for endless inquiries into Benghazi, Whitewater and whatever else.
 They couldn't even take it when people pointed out that Trump's endless pompous proclamations and self-professed boasting were challenged.